shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Both RSSI and S meter are not calibrated and will vary somewhat between different radios in their accuracy.

-DMR signals by their nature, because they are pulse transmissions will not give accurate RSSI values.
+DMR signals by their nature, because they are pulse transmissions, will not give accurate RSSI values.

 The number in the top right of the display is for debugging purposes and is the number reported by the receiver hardware.